 PCI-DSS compliance: Free

-The sign-up process for myPOS is lengthier than Square’s, as you’ll need to submit various documents and complete a video call to sign up (takes a few days in total).
-Once you have an account, the virtual terminal requires a separate sign-up through your online merchant account.
+Onboarding for myPOS is lengthier than Square’s, as you’ll need to submit various documents and complete a video call to sign up (takes a few days in total).
+Once you have an account, the virtual terminal requires a separate sign-up through the online merchant account.

 Best for: Small businesses who want instant access to funds and a cross-border account.